kraken-ator/Automated-ML-Model-Monitoring/README.md

 2. **Baseline Risk Model (`train_baseline.py`):** A Random Forest Classifier trained to predict binary loan defaults.
 3. **The Automated Drift Engine (`daily_monitor.py`):** Iteratively loads daily production batches, generates baseline predictions, and executes manual Kolmogorov-Smirnov (KS) tests to calculate statistical distribution shifts across critical macroeconomic variables.
 4. **Alerting & Logging:** Autonomously determines the model's status and appends results to a local SQLite database.

+   ## 📊 Data Source
+The model was developed and tested using the **Lending Club Loan Data** (1.3GB, ~2.2M records).
+Due to GitHub file size constraints, the raw dataset is not hosted here.
+You can access the source data on Kaggle: [Lending Club Dataset](https://www.kaggle.com/datasets/wordsforthewise/lending-club).